Hongweihuo-Lab/CGraphIndex/README.md

 **Objdir** is the directory where the preprocessed/generated files are stored; and
 **Cutsize** indicates the partition size for the vertex/edge property text in gigabytes.

-After running **create_init**, some files are generated in the specified directory, inclusing **TmpAdjTable**, a temporary adjacency list file that is used to build a compressed adjacency list later.
+After running **create_init**, some files are generated in the specified directory, including **TmpAdjTable**, a temporary adjacency list file that is used to build a compressed adjacency list later.

 > ### Creating Compressed Adjacency List Structures, gStruct/gInStruct